thesofproject/sof-docs/howtos/process/docbuild.rst

 	cd sof-docs/
 	pip install -r scripts/requirements.txt

-After installation is finished you should be able to generate documentation invoking commands listed in section "Running the documentation processors".
-Further informationson how to use lightweight Python virtualization environments can be found at https://docs.python.org/3/library/venv.html .
+After the installation is finished, you should be able to generate documentation invoking commands listed in section "Running the documentation processors".
+Further information on how to use lightweight Python virtualization environments can be found at https://docs.python.org/3/library/venv.html.

 .. _reStructuredText: http://sphinx-doc.org/rest.html
 .. _Sphinx: http://sphinx-doc.org/